aengelberg/clocop/README.md

 Constraint Programming
 ======

-Here is a very brief guide to the key components in CP.
-Understanding CP a little more will help you use CloCoP and other CP libraries.
+Here is a very brief guide to the key components in CP, as well as the implementation of each component in CloCoP.

 ###The Store